-Duke University School of Medicine is one of the nation’s leading institutions for medical, health professions and biomedical education, clinical care, and biomedical research.
-The school comprises more than 2,600 regular rank faculty physicians and researchers, nearly 2,000 health professions and biomedical PhD students, and more than 6,000 staff.
-The School of Medicine, along with Duke University School of Nursing, Duke University Health System, and the Private Diagnostic Clinic (PDC), collectively compose Duke Health.
+Duke University School of Medicine is one of the nation’s leading institutions for health professions and biomedical education, clinical care, biomedical research, and community partnership.
+The school comprises more than 2,600 regular rank faculty physicians and researchers, nearly 2,000 students in a variety of health professions and graduate degree programs, and more than 6,200 staff.

 Leadership

-Duke University School of Medicine is led by Dean Mary E. Klotman, M.D.
-Dean Klotman also serves as Vice Chancellor for Health Affairs for Duke University and Chief Academic Officer for Duke University Health System.
-She works with a leadership team comprising 13 vice deans, a chief of staff, and a communications officer, as well as department chairs and center and institute directors.
+Duke University School of Medicine is led by Dean Mary E. Klotman, MD.
+She also serves as Executive Vice President for Health Affairs for Duke University and Chief Academic Officer for Duke Health.
+She works with a leadership team comprising 13 vice deans and a chief of staff, as well as department chairs and center and institute directors.
 Associate and assistant deans also assist the dean with the oversight and management of the School of Medicine.

 Departments, Centers, and Institutes